Gabe Freeman: Professional career

 On October 21, 2011, it was announced that Freeman had made the final 12-man roster for the National Basketball League of Canada's London Lightning.
 He wore jersey number 25.
 Finding immediate success with the Lightning, Freeman was named the first ever NBL Canada Player of the Week for the week ending November 6, an award he would win again for the weeks ending January 1 and March 4, 2012.
 The Lightning would go on to finish the regular season at 28–8 and gain home-court advantage throughout the playoffs.

 On March 14, 2012, Freeman was named the NBL Canada's inaugural Rogers Communications Most Valuable Player.
-More importantly, however, on March 25 he led the Lightning to a 116–92 victory over the Halifax Rainmen in a deciding Game Five of the NBL Canada Finals to win the NBL Canada's inaugural championship.
+More importantly, however, on March 25, he led the Lightning to a 116–92 victory over the Halifax Rainmen in a deciding Game Five of the NBL Canada Finals to win the NBL Canada's inaugural championship.
 In addition to his regular-season MVP award, Freeman was named the Finals' MVP.

 Freeman signed with the PBA team Barako Bull Energy on April 2, 2012.
 In 7 games, Freeman averaged 21.7 points, 14.0 rebounds, 2.71 assists, and 1.0 steal.

 Freeman returned to the Philippine Patriots on September 18, 2012.
 In January 2013, Freeman again signed with the San Miguel Beermen.
-On February 26, 2013, the ASEAN league suspended Freeman for a game and issued him a fine for unsportsmanlike conduct.
+On February 26, 2013, the ASEAN league suspended Freeman for one game and issued him a fine for unsportsmanlike conduct.
 Freeman later suffered an injury and was replaced by Justin Williams.

 In 2014, a recovered Freeman played with the Rochester Razorsharks in the Premier Basketball League (PBL).
 He led his team to a PBL title and was named league and playoff most valuable player, with per-game averages of 19 points and 11 rebounds.

 On November 19, 2015, Freeman signed with the Saint John Mill Rats of the National Basketball League of Canada (NBL).
 He joined the team with returning player and former Most Valuable Player in Anthony Anderson.